bukarinevg/api-weather/readme.md

 - Get a 5-day weather forecast for any location
 - User registration and login using JWT authorization
 - User data is stored in MongoDB
+- Utilized Redis for caching GeoCoding API responses and Location data

 ## APIs Used